frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

 forecast.Croston_minAlfa                             Minimum parameter for the Croston forecast method. forecast.Croston_minIntermittence                    Minimum intermittence (defined as the percentage of zero demand buckets)
+                                                     before the Croston method is applied. forecast.DeadAfterInactivity                         Number of days of inactivity before a forecast is marked dead and it's baseline forecast will be 0.
+Default is 365.
-                                                     before the Croston method is applied. forecast.DoubleExponential_dampenTrend               Dampening factor applied to the trend in future periods. forecast.DoubleExponential_initialAlfa               Initial smoothing constant. forecast.DoubleExponential_initialGamma              Initial trend smoothing constant.
+forecast.DoubleExponential_dampenTrend               Dampening factor applied to the trend in future periods. forecast.DoubleExponential_initialAlfa               Initial smoothing constant. forecast.DoubleExponential_initialGamma              Initial trend smoothing constant.